 So it’s possible that the film merely reflects facts that came to light well after John Ford’s movie was released.

 As a matter of pure speculation, the question also arises as to what sort of motivations Darryl Zanuck might have had to differentiate his movie about Pearl Harbor from that produced by his nemesis, John Ford.
 As a colonel in the Signal Corps, perhaps Zanuck wanted to see the role of the Signal Corps men involved in Pearl Harbor told in more detail, and with a very different take on what actually happened.
+What is clear is that Tora!
+Tora!
+Tora! is very much Zanuck’s film and there is nothing in it he did not want.

 But there is another possibility.
 George E. Elliott Jr. served as an uncredited technical advisor for Tora!
 Tora!
 Tora!
 So when it was time to portray what happened that day on Opana Point, there was only one voice being heard, and Pvt.
 Lockard was nowhere to be found.
 Elliott even made a celebrity appearance at the New York City premiere of Tora!
 Tora!
 Tora!, where he posed for photos alongside the men who orchestrated the Japanese attack in 1941.
+It is not known how movie producers knew of Elliott, or how to find him, or how he ended up involved in the film.

 Aftermath and Legacy